 These easy Air Fryer Garlic Mushrooms are a delicious side dish, made with just a few simple staple ingredients.
 Cooking mushrooms in the air fryer in so easy, and they’re come out tender, crispy, and bursting with flavor.

 It’s official.
-Cooking mushrooms in the air fryer is my new preferred way to make them.
+Cooking mushrooms in the air fryer is the best new way to make them.
 Why?
 Well, air frying mushrooms is faster than oven roasting, there’s less cleanup, and they taste absolutely perfect!

 And did I mention these air fryer garlic mushrooms are Vegan, Whole30, Paleo, Gluten Free, Keto, Low Carb, and WW friendly?